 an FTP server and through a REST API called the

-Entrez Utilities (Eutils
+Entrez Utilities (Eutils for

 short).
 This package provides functions to use that API, allowing users to